This site presents factual analysis of publicly leaked audit data. Results are informational only.

 Critical

-Reports signed by Gradient Certification Inc. — identified as a certification mill
+Reports signed by Gradient Certification Inc. - identified as a systematic template-based operation

 Signing firm for majority of ISO 27001 reports